vulkomilev/oumi/docs/index.md

 - 🌎 Run anywhere - from laptops to clusters to clouds (AWS, Azure, GCP, Lambda, and more)
 - 🔌 Integrate with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI, Parasail, ...)

 All with one consistent API, production-grade reliability, and all the flexibility you need for research.
+Oumi is currently in <ins>beta</ins> and under active development.

 ## 🚀 Getting Started